 Blood chemistry tests

 This test involves the analysis of a blood sample to measure the levels of substances in the bloodstream.
 A doctor can use a blood chemistry test to check a person’s:

 Peripheral blood smear

-Checking a person’s blood sample under the microscope to look for changes in the shape of blood cells and the appearance of a “hairy” look.
-Doctors also check for the amount and type of white blood cells as well as the number of platelets.
+During this test, a medical professional will check a blood sample under the microscope to look for changes in the shape of blood cells and to look for a “hairy” appearance.
+Doctors also check for the amount and type of white blood cells and the number of platelets.

 Bone marrow aspiration or biopsy